-Penal Code 3056 PC is the California statute that allows courts to keep parolees in custody pending their parole revocation hearings.
-During this time, the county has sole legal custody over them.
+California Penal Code 3056 PC allows courts to keep parolees in custody while waiting for their parole revocation hearings to take place.
+During this time, the county has sole legal custody over the person.
 If parole gets reinstated, the person is transferred back into the custody of the Department of Corrections and Rehabilitation.

 California Penal Code 3056 PC states: